nueverest/blowdrycss/readme.rst

 How to Contribute
 ~~~~~~~~~~~~~~~~~

--  Open an Issue first
+-  Open an Issue first and get community buy-in.
 -  Write Code
 -  Write Unit Tests (All tests must pass.
 100% coverage preferred.)